palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/technology/midjourney/index.md

 - technology
 ---

-I felel in love with MJ.
+I fell in love with MJ.

 * Some tips: https://www.wired.it/article/come-usare-midjourney/